xenon-middleware/xenonflow/README.md

 	2. `xenonflow.http.auth-token` the value of the api key.
 IMPORTANT you should really change this one
 2. The Database Configuration.
 	* These settings should be changed!
     	1. `spring.datasource.username` The database username
-	2. `spring.datasource.password` The database password
+    	2. `spring.datasource.password` The database password3.
-3. The SSL Configuration
-	* Please read https://dzone.com/articles/spring-boot-secured-by-lets-encrypt for setup using Letsencrypt
 	* The following settings can be left as is.
     	1. `server.port` The port for the server to run on.
     	2. `local.server.address=localhost` The servername.
-	3. `server.ssl.key-store-type` The keystore type (spring boot only supports PKCS12).
-	* The following really need to be changed
-	4. `server.ssl.key-store` The store for the certificate files.
-	5. `server.ssl.key-store-password` The password to the key store.
-	6. `server.ssl.key-alias` The alias as given to the keystore.
-	7. `server.http.interface` Set up the server to be publicaly available by setting this to 0.0.0.0
+    	3. `server.http.interface` Set up the server to be publicaly available by setting this to 0.0.0.0

 ## 4. Start the server